Carson-Spaniel/Smart-Dash-Interface/readme.md

   - Option to flip the display vertically (to act as a Heads Up Display).
   - Brightness adjustment.
   - Shift light.
+  - Delay readings: Slow down all readings to happen at the same time.
+  - Optimize readings: Only read RPM and Fuel level data.
   - Exit button.

 - **RPM Page**: